 IS MEXICO SAFE FOR SOLO FEMALE TRAVELERS?

-As a solo female traveler myself who lived 7 years in Cancun and 1 year around the country, I can honestly say it is safe for a solo female travel, without sounding too naive.
+As a solo female traveler myself who lived 7 years in Cancun and 1 year around the country, I can honestly say it is safe for solo female traveler, without sounding too naive.

 I realized that I feel totally safe everywhere because I don’t go in places that are not safe and I naturally follow some rules that I consider common sense but I realize that they are not so common.

-So here I am listing a few golden rule on how to stay safe as a solo female traveler in Mexico, but basically everywhere in Latin America.
+So here I am listing a few golden rules on how to stay safe as a solo female traveler in Mexico, but basically everywhere in Latin America.

 #1 SPEAK THE LANGUAGE